shaheer1642/scikit-image-classification/README.md

 		kaptaan/
 		pahari/

-images should be of .ppg extension
+images should be of .jpg extension

 - To test a single image, copy it in root directory with name image.jpg